andyunique/AACV/README.md

 Implemented algorithms so far
 ----------------------------

-- In CUDA: Bruteforce distance between 2 matrices of vectors (Application for feature matching in Computer vision).
+- In CUDA:
-- In CUDA: Histogram of 1D Arrays
+    - Bruteforce distance between 2 matrices of vectors (Application for feature matching in Computer vision).

-- In OpenMP: Maximum single-sell profit (Application in Finance).
+    - Histogram of 1D Arrays